[Recent interview with the artist:

 "The job of the artist is always to deepen the mystery."
 (Francis Bacon)

-I was pleased to be recognized and the images of two my paintings included in the new book, "Oil and Wax Medium: Techniques, Concepts, and Conversations," by Rebecca Crowell and Jerry McLaughlin, published in spring 2017 by Squeegee Press.
-I highly recommend this book for anyone interested in this fascinating medium.
+I was pleased to be recognized and the images of two my paintings included in the recent book, "Oil and Wax Medium: Techniques, Concepts, and Conversations," by Rebecca Crowell and Jerry McLaughlin, published in spring 2017 by Squeegee Press.
+I highly recommend this book to anyone interested in the fascinating oil-cold wax medium.

 My wife, Emely, also an artist, and I -- with our three dogs -- make our home in southern Arizona.